thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 npm init
 ```

-After you completed the short wizard, create a `Procfile` for your project.
+After you complete the short wizard, create a `Procfile` for your project.
 This lets Heroku know how to start your HTTP server.

 ```
 echo 'web: node server.js' > Procfile
 ```

-To see how Heroku will run your HTTP server, install the `foreman` package using NPM.
+To see how Heroku will run your HTTP server, you can install the `foreman` package using NPM.

 ```shell
 npm install -g foreman
 ```

-And use the `nf` command to start the HTTP server using the command inside the `Procfile`.
+Then use the `nf` command to start the HTTP server using by running the command inside the `Procfile`.

 ```shell
 nf start